Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

       the chosen function(s).

 - **Data Analysis**:
-  - Given a data set of textual, numerical, categorical, and binary values, the learner will implement and use:
+  - Given a set of textual, numerical, categorical, and/or binary data, the learner will implement, use, and evaluate:
-    - An appropriate statistical technique as a Python function to summarize and analyze the data.
+    - An appropriate statistical technique, as a Python function, to summarize and analyze the data.
-    - An appropriate visualization technique as a Python function that can create graphs and diagrams that highlight the salient properties of the data set.
+    - An appropriate visualization technique, as a Python function, that can create graphs and diagrams that highlight the salient properties of the data set.